bostonazure/rag-vector-agent-semantic-kernel/labs/lab5/readme.md

   #####
   Examples:

-  When is the next Boston Azure meetup?
+  When is the next Boston Azure AI meetup?
   Intent: WebSearch

   What is events are in Boston today?